jili0402/9103-major-project/README.md

   - *Additional AnimatedCircle Class*: The newly added AnimatedCircle class provides additional animated elements within each circle, such as dynamic patterns and layered rings.

-- **2.3 References to inspiration for animating your individual code**
+- **2.3 References to inspiration for animating my individual code**

 **Optical Art:** The use of repetitive geometric patterns and contrasting colors to create optical illusions is a significant influence.
 This can be seen in the concentric circles and zigzag patterns.